 You can think of the Gateway as a search-engine or ‘portal’ to help you find health datasets that exist in the UK, but also associated health data resources such as tools, data uses and papers.
-All the resources the Gateway lists ‘exist’ elsewhere but by being listed on the Gateway this makes them more discoverable.
+All the resources the Gateway exist elsewhere but being listed on the Gateway makes them more discoverable.
 If you are a researcher or innovator and you would like to request any of the datasets listed for your research then you can find an overview of the process here or more detailed instructions here.
 You can also find other how-to-videos here.

 The Gateway lists a growing number of UK health datasets that are from a range of organisations that form the UK Health Data Research Alliance.
 The Gateway also lists a number of other resources:

 Primarily the Gateway is for researchers and innovators, allowing them to discover UK health datasets (and other health data resources) and enquire about access to datasets which can enable their research and health discoveries.
 However, by listing health datasets and resources transparently on the Gateway can also be a useful resource for members of the public and patients to see what UK health datasets exist and how they are being used to make further health discoveries that ultimately benefit them.

 We ask that use of the Innovation Gateway be attributed in any resulting research outputs.
 Please include the following statement in the acknowledgments: 'Data discovery and access was facilitated by the Health Data Research Innovation Gateway' [insert year]